Horstaufmental/coreutils-from-scratch/README.md

 while tools that have more than one files will usually include a `Makefile`, which can be simply be built by running `make` in your terminal

-a prebuilt binary (for x86_64 devices) can be found in most of the tools (usually in the folder `bin` in each respective tool's folder)
+a prebuilt binary (usually for x86_64 devices) can be found in most of the tools (usually in the each of the respective tool's folder or inside their `bin` folder)

 ## Features

-since this whole purpose are for learning, most utilities will be quite unoptimizied and lacking most functionality from their original GNU's counterpart (and horribly written)
+since this whole purpose are for learning, most utilities will be quite unoptimizied and lacking some functionality from their original GNU's counterpart (and horribly written)

+some tools that targets SELinux (e.g. chcon) or one that i deemed unnecessary (e.g. dircolors) are excluded

+> **Total of 100 programs: currently only 20 has been made**

 ### File Utilities (fileutils) List
 - [ ] chgrp